 What’s the Difference between Service Quality and Customer Satisfaction?

-Service quality, however, is the consumer’s estimate of the firm’s overall level of quality.
-(Please note that the components of service quality are discussed further in a review of the SERVQUAL model.)
+Service quality, however, is the consumer’s estimate of the firm’s OVERALL level of quality, taking into account a wide variety of aspects.
+Please note that the components of service quality are discussed further in a review of the SERVQUAL model.

 Assume that there is a small fast-food store in a local area.
 The store provides a basic quality of burgers and fries on a take-away basis only, but at very reasonable prices.
 The store is generally clean, but not overly attractive, and tends to serve its meals with a 5-10 minute turnaround.